-To create your writing assignments, you may use Microsoft Word, Google Docs, or another word-processing program that allows you to save your files as either Microsoft Word documents or PDFs (the only two accepted formats for submitting files for this class).
+When word-processing is required to create your writing assignments, you may use Microsoft Word, Google Docs, or another word-processing program that allows you to save your files as either Microsoft Word documents or PDFs (the only two accepted formats for submitting files for this class).
 You can download a free, full desktop version of Office 365 (including Word) through the Office 365 app.
 For more information, visit the following link: Microsoft 365 Apps.